neurophysik/jitcode/docs/index.rst

 --------

 JiTCODE (just-in-time compilation for ordinary differential equations) is an extension of `SciPy’s ODE`_ (`scipy.integrate.ode`).
-Where SciPy’s ODE takes a Python function as an argument, JiTCODE takes an iterable (or generator function) of `SymPy <http://www.sympy.org/>`_ terms, which it translates to C code, compiles on the fly, and uses as the function to feed into SciPy’s ODE.
+Where SciPy’s ODE takes a Python function as an argument, JiTCODE takes an iterable (or generator function) of `SymPy <http://www.sympy.org/>`_ expressions, which it translates to C code, compiles on the fly, and uses as the function to feed into SciPy’s ODE.
 This has the following advantages:

 *	**Speed boost through compilation**